Dream tools of the future

 “I guess I can now be considered computer-conservative because I believe that we are experiencing the first real hardware and GUI change since the mainstreaming of the Internet.
 The fact that children use Apple's touch interface shows that the days of mice, windows and desks are numbered. ”

 Notebook or tablet?

-Meanwhile, the device manufacturers are wondering where the journey is headed: notebook or tablet?
-Tablets are smaller and lighter, so they are more suitable for on the go.
-However, they are not yet a full computer replacement.
+Meanwhile, the device manufacturers are worrying about where the journey is going: emergencyebook or rather a tablet?
+Tablets are smaller and lighter, so they are better suited for on the go.
+However, they are not yet a full-fledged computer replacement.
 Photoshop on the iPad will probably remain a dream for now!
-So would you prefer a netbook or a notebook?
+So rather a netbook or emergencyebook?

-Some time ago I had the opportunity to Peter Hortensius, developer of Lenovo Thinkpads: In his opinion, the tablet will not replace the notebook as a working device, neither in terms of performance nor stability.
-If the desire is not the father of thought.
-In any case, I also believe that sooner or later tablets will primarily replace netbooks, but also notebooks, as mobile work devices.
-Lightness is simply an unbeatable argument when it comes to mobility.
+Some time ago I had the opportunity to Peter Hortensius, developer of Lenovo Thinkpads: In his opinion, the tablet will be the hardshipebook Do not replace it as a work tool, neither in terms of performance nor stability.
+If the wish is not the father of the thought.
+In any case, I also believe that, sooner or later, tablets will mainly be netbooks, but also needebooks will replace them as mobile work devices.
+When it comes to mobility, lightness is simply an unbeatable argument.